diegopacheco/diegopacheco-architecture-library/src/philosofy/PROTECT_YOUR_TIME.md

 # Protect Your Time

-It's very easy to be consumed with meetings 100% of the time.
-However the architect must protect his time in order to do deep work.
-Research, Monthly Reviews, Crystall Balling, thinking about trade-offs, evaluating solutions and reading code.
+It is very easy to be consumed with meetings 100% of the time.
+However, the architect must protect their time in order to do deep work: research, monthly reviews, crystal balling, thinking about trade-offs, evaluating solutions, and reading code.

-At minimun you should book at least 3x per week 3-6h to do deep work.
-Does not matter if is in the morning or aftermoon, whatever is easier.
+At minimum, you should book at least 3 times per week for 3-6 hours to do deep work.
+It does not matter if it is in the morning or afternoon, whatever is easier.
 Hold your ground, push back, and protect that time.
 Architects must think.